 - if you have been in contact with a COVID-19 infected person, to have respected quarantine instructions provided by the health authorities

 - if returning from abroad, to have followed the Piedmont Region Covid instructions

-- you wear a surgical mask (or a higher level of protection);
+- you wear a surgical mask or a FFP2 face mask;

 This office and the Rector's Delegate for Disability, professor Pavone, are available for students and Professors with specific needs.

 To contact Students with disabilities/SLD University Desk services please write to: